kajal-patro/resources/README.md

 <hr>

-Please give a :star: to show your support if you like this repository :wink:
+Please give a :star: if you like this repository and show your support :wink: